Serving our community for over 45 years.

 If needed, can I get a prescription via a telehealth appointment?

 Yes, your GP can still issue a script if needed via a telehealth appointment.
 This will be sent to your pharmacy or can be collected from your clinic.
+Some clinics may now offer an E-Script service, meaning your script can be sent directly to you by secure SMS.

 What if I need to see my doctor face-to-face?